The ultimate 48-hour city break in Málaga

-Pick up an ice cream: from Cónico while you discover the new cultural quay that houses, cafés, shops and the rainbow glass cube marking the Centre Pompidou Málaga.
+Have a sunny afternoon at: the new cultural quay that houses, cafés, shops and the rainbow glass cube that marks the Centre Pompidou Málaga art gallery.
 If there’s time, jump on a sightseeing boat around the bay.

 Lead image: Vlada Zhi/Shutterstock